JAIDE/jaide-s3/README.md

 This is a very simple wrapper around the Amazon S3 library.
 With this code you can:

-* Easily upload files to Amazon S3 with two lines of code... and one of those two lines is the import-package line at the top of your .java file :-)
+* Easily upload/delete files to/from Amazon S3 with two lines of code... and one of those two lines is the import-package line at the top of your .java file :-)
 * Make use of Spring as the library is Spring-enabled - but it's not a must.
 You're free to use the direct uploader OR the Spring service, whatever you prefer.
 * You can now (version 1.1) specify the content type of the uploaded file